klaun76/gwt-pixi/README.md

     * to get hold of all frames in json description of file use this method

 # What will be next ?
 I'm working on small educational project.
 During development i'll try to improve library best i can.
 I already started to work on enumeration of filters to have more comfort.
-I want to have look at Ticker and optimised environment for frame animations.
-As soon as PIXI 4 is out i'll switch libraries.

 # Note
 Project is in early stage of development.
 Any suggestions or collaboration is appreciated.
 I would welcome suggestions concerning good coding manners.
 I'm life educated programmer (may be a strong word) and still learning Doing things right and also doing the right things